hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

    fields of Can'-Ka No Rey.

-## My attempt at ending the series
+## My alternative ending

 And this is how I imagine the final encounter.
+Once Roland reaches the Dark Tower.
 I put special atention to the opening line.

 *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.*